-Throughout history state-led money creation has been the norm, rather than the exception.
+Throughout history Public Money Creation has been the norm, rather than the exception.
 Here’s why Japan was able to kick-start growth in the middle of a global recession.

-The times when this state-led money creation has resulted in high inflation or even hyperinflation (inflation of over 50% a year) have been well documented.
+Significantly, the times when Public Money Creation has resulted in high inflation or even hyperinflation (inflation of over 50% a year) have been well documented.
 However, the times when governments have created money in a careful and responsible manner to grow the economy are usually ignored or overlooked.
-At Positive Money, we want to set the record straight and bring to light the many case studies where state-led money creation has successfully boosted the economy without leading to economic disaster.

 In our previous posts on this topic, we showed that theory and analysis have been dispensed with at the expense of this widespread misconception.
-We showed that misleading conclusions have been drawn from the case studies of state-led money creation in Zimbabwe and the Weimar Republic and we highlighted some lessons from state-led money creation under the Roman and Chinese empires.
-In our most recent post, we showed that QE for People has happened in the places you would least expect it, the former British colony of Pennsylvania and the island of Guernsey.
+We showed that misleading conclusions have been drawn from the case studies of Public Money Creation in Zimbabwe and the Weimar Republic and we highlighted some lessons from Public Money Creation under the Roman and Chinese empires.
+In our most recent post, we showed that Public Money Creation has happened in the places you would least expect it, the former British colony of Pennsylvania and the island of Guernsey.
 In today’s post, we will consider the case study of Japan in the 1930s.